verifiedcoder/Twilight/README.md

 The XML documentation for the public API can be used to generate full developer documentation for Twilight.

 You can use DocFX to generate the documentation.
 For more information, see [here](https://dotnet.github.io/docfx/).
+If you run into issues, try pointing your docfx.json to your build assemblies, instead of the project files or source code.

-## Sample
+## The Sample

 The sample exists to show the mechanics of creating, sending and handling commands, queries and events.

 As an implementer, much of the structure of messages and handlers is up to you.
 Strive for as much simplicity as possible.
 All too often, applications are routinely over-engineered.

 The samples are stripped down to make them easy to follow and makes use of Open Telemetry to illustrate the path of a message through the system.
-Using activity identifiers, correlation and causation, you can easily build a full path and timeline of all system interactions
+Using activity identifiers, correlation and causation, you can easily build a full path and timeline of all system interactions.

 ## Naming Twilight